 How to Make DIY Coffee Creamer

-- Combine molasses with brown sugar, vanilla extract, ginger, cinnamon, cloves and nutmeg.
+- In a bowl, combine molasses with brown sugar, vanilla extract, ginger, cinnamon, cloves and nutmeg.

-- Whisk to combine until everything is smooth.
+- Whisk or stir until everything is smooth.

 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!